buraglio/ipv6-subnet-planner/README.md

 * -j, --json (Optional): Output to JSON format.

+* -l, --limit (Optional): Limit output to a specific number of lines (it will still fully process, this is cosmetic only)

 Example

-`./v6_subnet_planner.py -s 3fff:1::/32 -p 48 -o subnets.txt`
+`./v6_subnet_planner.py -s 3fff:1::/32 -p 48 -l 4 -o subnets.txt`

-This command will generate /48 subnets from the given /32 prefix and save them to subnets.txt.
+This command will generate /48 subnets from the given /32 prefix and save the first 4 of them to subnets.txt.

+# Webapp

+## IPv6-subnet-planner "webapp"

+Crude attempt to "webify" this thing.

+## Features:
+* Web Interface – Users can enter an IPv6 prefix and subnet size via a form.
+* API Endpoint – `/api/subnet` allows programmatic access to subnetting via POST parameters.
+* Validation – Prevents invalid inputs and provides questionably useful warnings.
+* JSON Output – The API returns messy JSON formatted subnets.

+## Install:
+* Install Flask:
+`pip3 install flask gunicorn argparse`

+Save the script as `v6-subnet-planner.py`.
+`chmod +x v6-subnet-planner.py`

+## Run:
+`python v6-subnet-planner.py -d`
+or
+`./v6-subnet-planner.py -d`

+Running with `-d` requires `argparse` and will run this in the background using `gunicorn`.
+It will run as normal without `-d`

+Open http://[::1]:5000/ in a local browser.

+## Best practice
+Wrap this thing in nginx and add an SSL certificate.

-## Webapp
+## To Do
-There is a very crude but usable flask based webapp that can be installed to provide an API endpoint as well as a simple web interface in the folder `webapp`.
+* Make an init or systemctl script to start this piece of junk on boot
+* Add option to output as plan text as well as json